kl-port/FirstIssueHere/README.md

 # Mentorships

+* Please be aware of the eligibility to work in the country you reside in for the duration of the mentorship.

 | No. | Name | Description | Link |
 | :-- | :----|:---------- |:---- |
 |1| MLH Fellowship |A fully remote, 12-week internship where participants earn a stipend and learn to collaborate on real open source projects with peers and engineers from top companies.| https://www.alibabacloud.com/zh/campaign/summerofcode2020